canonical/microceph/docs/reference/commands/cluster.rst

 ``remove``
 ----------

-Removes a server from the cluster
+Removes a server from the cluster.

 Syntax: